-(1) Students develop an understanding of the meanings of multiplication and division of whole numbers through activities and problems involving equal-sized groups, arrays, and area models; multiplication is finding an unknown product, and division is finding an unknown factor in these situations.
+(1) Students will develop an understanding of the meanings of multiplication and division of whole numbers through activities and problems involving equal-sized groups, arrays, and area models; multiplication is finding an unknown product, and division is finding an unknown factor in these situations.
 For equal-sized group situations, division can require finding the unknown number of groups or the unknown group size.
-Students use properties of operations to calculate products of whole numbers, using increasingly sophisticated strategies based on these properties to solve multiplication and division problems involving single-digit factors.
+Students will use properties of operations to calculate products of whole numbers, using increasingly sophisticated strategies based on these properties to solve multiplication and division problems involving single-digit factors.
 By comparing a variety of solution strategies, students learn the relationship between multiplication and division.

-(2) Students develop an understanding of fractions, beginning with unit fractions.
-Students view fractions in general as being built out of unit fractions, and they use fractions along with visual fraction models to represent parts of a whole.
+(2) Students will develop an understanding of fractions, beginning with unit fractions.
+Students will view fractions in general as being built out of unit fractions, and they use fractions along with visual fraction models to represent parts of a whole.
 Students understand that the size of a fractional part is relative to the size of the whole.
 For example, 1/2 of the paint in a small bucket could be less paint than 1/3 of the paint in a larger bucket, but 1/3 of a ribbon is longer than 1/5 of the same ribbon because when the ribbon is divided into 3 equal parts, the parts are longer than when the ribbon is divided into 5 equal parts.
-Students are able to use fractions to represent numbers equal to, less than, and greater than one.
-They solve problems that involve comparing fractions by using visual fraction models and strategies based on noticing equal numerators or denominators.
+Students will be able to use fractions to represent numbers equal to, less than, and greater than one.
+They will solve problems that involve comparing fractions by using visual fraction models and strategies based on noticing equal numerators or denominators.

-(4) Students describe, analyze, and compare properties of two-dimensional shapes.
-They compare and classify shapes by their sides and angles, and connect these with definitions of shapes.
-Students also relate their fraction work to geometry by expressing the area of part of a shape as a unit fraction of the whole.
+(4) Students will describe, analyze, and compare properties of two-dimensional shapes.
+They will compare and classify shapes by their sides and angles, and connect these with definitions of shapes.
+Students will also relate their fraction work to geometry by expressing the area of part of a shape as a unit fraction of the whole.